By continuing to access our website, you agree to our privacy policy and use of cookies.

 January 4, 2023

-Cybersecurity threats and trends can change year over year as technology continues to advance at alarming speeds.
+Cybersecurity risks and trends can change annually as technology continues to advance at an alarming rate.
 As such, organizations must reassess their data protection practices at the start of each new year and make achievable cybersecurity resolutions to help protect themselves from costly breaches.
-The following are 10 resolutions your company can implement to ensure you don’t become the victim of cybercrime:
+Here are 10 resolutions your company can implement to ensure you don’t become the victim of a cybercrime:

 1. Provide Security Training.

-Outside of training your employees on the dangers of poor cybersecurity practices, strong antivirus software is one of the best ways to protect your data.
-Organizations should conduct thorough research to choose software that’s best for their needs.
-Once installed, antivirus programs should be kept up to date.
+Using strong antivirus software is one of the most effective ways to protect your company’s data.
+Be sure to conduct thorough research to choose software that’s best for your company’s needs.
+Once installed, antivirus programs should also be kept up to date.

 3. Instill Safe Web Browsing Practices.

-Deceptive and malicious websites can easily infect your network, often leading to more severe cyberattacks.
-Employees should be trained on proper web usage to protect your organization and instructed to only interact with secure websites.
-Companies should consider blocking known threats and potentially malicious webpages outright for further protection.
+Deceptive and malicious websites can easily infect your company’s network, often leading to more serious cyberattacks.
+To protect your organization, employees should be trained on proper web usage and instructed to only interact with secure websites.
+Consider blocking known threats and potentially malicious web pages outright.

 4. Create Strong Password Policies.

-While complex passwords can help deter cyber criminals, they can still be cracked.
-To further prevent cybercriminals from gaining access to employee accounts, multifactor authentication is key.
-Multifactor authentication adds a layer of security that allows companies to protect against compromised credentials.
-Through this method, users must confirm their identity by providing extra information (e.g., a phone number, a unique security code) when attempting to access corporate applications, networks and servers.
+While complex passwords can help deter cybercriminals, they can still be cracked.
+To further prevent cybercriminals from gaining access to employee accounts, MFA is key.
+MFA adds a layer of security that can allow your company to protect against compromised credentials.
+Through this method, users must confirm their identities by providing extra information (e.g., a phone number or unique security code) when attempting to access corporate applications, networks and servers.

-A vulnerability assessment is the best way to evaluate your company’s data exposures.
-Using a system of simulated attacks and stress tests, vulnerability assessments can help you uncover entry points into your system.
-Following these tests, security experts compile their findings and provide recommendations for improving network and data safety.
+The best way to evaluate your company’s data exposures is through vulnerability assessments.
+Using simulated attacks and stress tests, vulnerability assessments can help you uncover entry points into your IT infrastructure.
+Following these assessments, cybersecurity experts will compile their findings and provide your company with recommendations for improving network and data safeguards.

-Cybercriminals commonly gain entry into your system by exploiting software vulnerabilities.
-To prevent this, it’s critical that you update applications, operating systems, security software and firmware regularly.
+A common way cybercriminals can gain entry into your company’s systems is by exploiting software vulnerabilities.
+To prevent this, it’s critical that you update applications, operating systems, security software and firmware regularly

 8. Back Up Your Data.